Rurusetto/rurusetto/content/posts/sentakki/index.md

 - ![Spin Icon](mod-icon/spin-mod.png) Spin
   - Replicate the true washing machine experience.
+    - Spins the playfield during gameplay

 - ![Experimental Icon](mod-icon/experimental-mod.png) Experimental
   - Some experimental features to be added to future sentakki builds.
 Autoplay/No-Fail recommended.
 Replay unsupported.
-  - Function that you can enable to experience it are *Twin notes*, *Twin slides* and *Touch notes*
+  - Experiment that are availables are *Twin notes*, *Twin slides* and *Touch notes*

 # settings

-You can see a full setting detail in [Sentakki option wiki page](https://github.com/LumpBloom7/sentakki/wiki/Options).
+You can see a list of settings and what they do in [Sentakki option wiki page](https://github.com/LumpBloom7/sentakki/wiki/Options).

 # demo